SimonSiefke/vscode-memory-leak-finder/final_summary.md

 - These handle binding correctly and are not unbound method issues
 - Examples: `EditorCommand.bindToContribution<CommonFindController>(CommonFindController.get)`

+### 8. Method Calls with 'this' as Second Argument (37 false positives)
+- `methodName(this.someMethod, this, ...)` patterns
+- These are false positives because `this` is passed as second argument for proper context binding
+- Examples: `onActiveWindowChange(this.setActiveWindow, this, this.disposables)`

 ## Script Features
 - **Extensible design**: Easy to add new false positive conditions
 - **Conservative approach**: Only removes clearly identifiable false positives